federicosan/InfinitePirateRunner/README.md

-# Project Name
+# Infinite Pirate Runner

-Infinite Pirate Runner game made at the Baltimore Hackathon in 2015.
+Infinite runner game (pirate themed!) made at the Baltimore Hackathon in 2015.

 ## Installation